team5735/SoftwareTrainingDocs/lessons/008_sensors_and_input.md

 }
 ```

-### Limit Switches
+### Limit Switches: Knowing Your Limits

-A limit switch is a digital input.
-It is either open or closed.
-We can create a `DigitalInput` object to represent a limit switch.
+A limit switch is a simple digital sensor.
+It's either pressed (closed) or not pressed (open).
+You can read its state like this:

 ```java
 // ... inside a subsystem ...